Barry Streek: Career as a journalist

 25 years of Streek's long career as a political journalist was spent in the Parliamentary Press Gallery in Cape Town.
+In that role he was especially noted for his ability to find and legally publish news about the apartheid government that the government wanted to keep hidden from the public.

 For most of this time Streek worked for South African Associated Newspapers which at the time included the Cape Times, the Eastern Province Herald, the Rand Daily Mail, the Sunday Express, and the Sunday Times.
 Streek was, at different times, chairperson, vice chairperson and president of the Cape Town Press Club.
 He became Parliament's media manager in 2001 before returning to the press gallery as a correspondent for the Mail & Guardian newspaper.
 After which he became editor-in-chief for publishing house Jonathan Ball.

-Death
+Death and legacy

 He died after an 18-month battle with brain cancer in 2006.

 In March 2006 SCAT renamed SCAT House, the organisation's headquarters in Cape Town city center, Barry Streek House and initiated a series of awards in honour of him.
 The Cape Town Press Club initiated a scholarship for people from previously disadvantaged backgrounds to study journalism at Rhodes University.
+In 2019 the Barry Streek Commemorative Garden was opened at Community House, Cape Town.